mvysny/vaadin-on-kotlin/README.md

 * Create Update Delete (CRUD): no Scaffolding-like UI generator for now, but you can see the [crud example](kotlinee-example-crud/src/main/java/com/github/kotlinee/example/crud/crud) on how to write one yourself.
 * Logging: uses SLF4j with Logback, configured as follows: [logback.xml](kotlinee-example-crud/src/main/resources/logback.xml)
 * Session-stored cache which of course can access database anytime: see [LastAddedPersonCache.kt](kotlinee-example-crud/src/main/java/com/github/kotlinee/example/crud/LastAddedPersonCache.kt).
+* Running: [kotlinee-example-crud](kotlinee-example-crud) is a standard WAR application which you can run from your IDE directly.
+Please see below for some tips on how to do that.

 ## Motivation